 To add, edit and translate macros, go to the Dashboard under **Chat tools** > **Chat macros**.
 For macros to send contacts to certain URL, go to **Chat tools** > **Push macros**.
 To organize your macros in groups, select **Chat tools** > **Macro groups**.

 Trigger conversation-related actions through keyboard shortcuts.
 To open the selection, click the joystick icon or simply type “$”.
 Click here for an overview of your available chat commands.

-Click the paperclip icon, drag in, paste or select a file, and hit send.
+Click the paperclip icon and drop or select a file.
+Alternatively you can also just copy the file and paste it into the message input field.
+Next, hit send.
 This will generate a download link for the contact.
 Both you and your contacts can send practically any type of file onto any channel.
 The only exception are SMS, which only support image files (JPEG, PNG, GIF).
 You can enable or disable the feature in a Widget’s settings under **Chat > Behavior > Supported media**.

-Click the phone icon to offer your contact an audio call.
-The contact has to be online in the Website Messenger with microphone access enabled and can choose to accept or decline the call.
+Click the phone icon to open the call window from which you can offer your contacts a call.
+Turn on the camera or share your screen if needed.
+Contacts have to be online in the Website Messenger and grant permission to their microphone (and camera).
+They can choose to accept or decline the call.
 If contacts don’t accept a call, it automatically expires after 180 seconds and is then displayed to them as missed.
-You can enable or disable the feature in a Widget’s settings under **Chat > Behavior > Supported media**.
+You can enable or disable video calls and the call feature as such in a Widget’s settings under **Chat > Behavior > Calls**.